wschmidt1024/log-tail-service/README.md

 `callback` - The function used to publish the log update for subscribers.
 This function takes a single parameter, which is the text update from the log file.
 Use the function defined by the publisher.

+### Using start.js

+You may use the start.js file to tail a file with this project.
+Just change the settings in the logger.start code in the start.js file and run this command in you terminal:

+`node start`

+### Using the Electron Application

+You may also start this service using the Electron application using the command, `npm start`.
+This provides a UI for changing settings and starting the service.

+### Using the subscriber.html file

+Run this HTML file in a browser to verify that the messages can be received and processed by a subscriber.

 ## Example

 ```js